 Protocol extensions to carry the above policy meta-data across connection segments between 3GPP functions (N3, N9) and also across 3GPP – to external system (N6, e.g., to application server)

 In order to support the data plane programming with MTNC identifier, the TPM would need to propagate MTNC identifiers within the 3GPP control and user plane.
 These 3GPP control and user plane mechanisms should be standardized as part of 3GPP specifications.

-Figure 2 shows that for N3, the data packets are “stamped” with the proper MTNC-ID by the gNBs via UDP header encapsulation mechanism.
+Figure 2 shows that for N3, the data packets are “stamped” with the proper MTNC identifier by the gNBs via UDP header encapsulation mechanism as an illustration.
 As for N9 and N6, the UPFs would need to stamp the data packets with the same MTNC identifier for the next domain.
 For each domain, all the packets identified by the MTNC identifier will be routed to the pre-established paths/VNs to ensure the proper level of service performance for the traffic class associated with the MTNC identifier.

 When the 3GPP user plane function (gNB, UPF) and transport provider edge are on different nodes, the edge router needs to have the means by which to classify the PDU packet.
 IP header fields such as DSCP (DiffServ Code Point) or the IPv6 Flow Label do not satisfy the requirement as they are not immutable.
 GTP-U [TS.29.281-3GPP] extension headers are not the best option either as the extension fields are chained and would potentially require significant processing by the transport edge router.
 Further, GTP-U extension fields carry 3GPP information between two 3GPP network functions and is not meant to carry information to be processed by the IP transport plane.